Wheatgrass Benefits For Health

 What is Wheatgrass?

-Wheatgrass is nutrient-dense & plant-based, and not much can claim to be “greener”.
-With hundreds of vitamins, minerals, & phytonutrients all in optimal proportions for what the body needs, it’s pretty incredible.
-Thousands of health-conscious people drink this juice daily to experience its amazing wheatgrass benefits for health, and you can too.
+With hundreds of vitamins, minerals, & phytonutrients all balanced for what the body needs, wheatgrass is a powerful superfood.
+Thousands of health-conscious people drink this juice daily to experience the amazing wheatgrass benefits for health, and you can too.

-10’s of thousands of people over the past nearly 40 years who regularly drink wheatgrass have reported they experience these amazing health benefits*
+Thousands of people over the past 40+ years who regularly drink Perfect Foods’ wheatgrass have reported they experience these amazing health benefits*

 Total Body Health Improvement